tuantv-0547/aws-rds-upgrade/README.md

 ## 4. Upgrade database

-* Firstly, please ensure that you run `rake db:ping` in another console tab.
+* Firstly, please ensure that you run `rake db:ping` in Rails tab.
 We use this rake task to calculate downtime duration when upgrading MySQL.